-As with the evaporator fan, don’t try to bend it back into shape if it is warped.
-Have it replaced right away.
-Same goes for a faulty condenser fan motor.
+As with the evaporator fan, don’t try to bend it back into shape if it is warped – have it replaced right away.
+The same goes for a faulty condenser fan motor.

-If you find no fault in either refrigerator fans, then the squealing noise is most likely coming from the compressor itself.
+If you find no fault in either the condenser fan or the evaporator fan, then the squealing noise is most likely coming from the compressor itself.

 What likely happened is that the oil used to lubricate the compressor has leaked; the unlubricated parts are being exposed to so much friction which is causing the squealing and chirping sounds.